wholder/LaserCut/README.md

 - Export vector designs to a PDF file (experimental)
 ## Under Development
 - A tool to support freeform drawing of shapes using [Catmull-Rom Splines](https://en.wikipedia.org/wiki/Centripetal_Catmull–Rom_spline) and then automatically convert them into [Bézier Curve](https://en.wikipedia.org/wiki/Bézier_curve)-based shapes.
+- Background reference images which can be used as templates
 - Support for a user-extendable library of specialized cutout shapes, such as for mounting RC Servos (to replace and extend the current Nema Stepper code)
 - Import vector shapes from EPS (Encapsulated PostScript®) files
 - Get a certificate so I can sign the JAR file (costs $$$, sigh)